 Careful planning is crucial if a Fiber to the Premises (FTTP) installation is to be a success.
 It begins with choosing your architecture, and in a previous blog, we looked at the advantages and disadvantages of PON and P2P architectures.
 This was part of the Complete Guide to Fiber to the Premises eBook, a free download that covers the factors you need to take into account when making choices for your implementation.

 After choosing an architecture, the next challenge is cost-effectively deploying last drop connections.
 The first factors to take into account revolve around the terrain and environment, which affect whether to go for a buried or aerial deployment.
 Let’s look at these in more detail:

-Aerial cables/ducts are one of the most cost effective methods of deploying to the customer as operators can use existing pole infrastructure, avoiding the need to dig up roads to bury cables or ducts.
+Aerial cables and ducts are some of the most cost-effective methods of deploying to the customer as operators can use existing pole infrastructure, avoiding the need to dig up roads to bury cables or ducts.

-However if poles and cable need to be made stronger, this has a big impact on costs and time.
-In urban areas this can often cause issues with local planning authorities.
+However, if poles and cables need to be made stronger, this has a big impact on costs and time.
+In urban areas, this can often cause issues with local planning authorities.

 This means that aerial is more suited to areas with existing pole networks or rural environments without urban restrictions.
 It is a good option for the final drop providing cheap labor and material can be obtained.